daolicloud/daolinet-openstack/README.md

 Case 1: C1 and C2 are in the same Docker host
 ---
 In this case, Server1 = Server2.
-The flow packet-out to the Docker Server is MAC address defined, i.e., a switch flow, very simple!
-(Notice that if Controller judges that C1 and C2 are not allowed to communicate, then it will not packet-out a mac flow to the Docker Server, and thereby C1 and C2 will not be able to communicate eventhough they are in the same Docker Server!)
+There are two sub-cases.
+Sub-case 1: the IP addresses of C1 and C2 are in the same subnet.
+Then the flow packet-out to the Docker Server is MAC address defined, i.e., a switching flow, very simple!
+Notice that if Controller judges from the security group policy that C1 and C2 are not allowed to communicate, then it will not packet-out a mac flow to the Docker Server, and thereby C1 and C2 will not be able to communicate eventhough they are in the same Docker Server.
+Sub-case 2: The IP addresses of C1 and C2 are in different subnets.
+Then the flow packet-out to the Docker server is not only MAC defined, but also IP address defined, i.e., also a routing flow.
+In this case, the ovs linking the two containers also playing the role of a router.

 Case 2: C1 and C2 are in different Docker hosts:
 ---